David-CB-UK/sir-john-donne-reenactment/README.md

 Features:

-Displays supporting images related to the Re-enactment and historical items.
+Displays supporting images related to the re-enactment and historical items.

 Helps visitors visually identify items and understand context.

 </details> <br>

 <!-- TODO: Describe your gallery or content display -->
-- Displays supporting images related to the Re-enactment display and historical items.
+- Displays supporting images related to the re-enactment display and historical items.

 ![Gallery](assets/images/readme/gallery.png)